TermuxHackz/Apple-trivia-bot/docs/README.md

 ### Hint Costs

-- Using a hint reduces the points awarded for a correct answer from 4 to 2.
+- Using a hint reduces the points awarded for a correct answer:
+  - For text-based questions: from 4 to 2 points
+  - For image-based questions: from 3 to 2 points
 - Incorrect answers after using a hint still result in 0 points.

 ### Hint Reset